AdityaDeshmane/H2H-iOS-SampleApp/README.md

 2. On launch, Xcode asks for migration of code, select Later.
 3. Set bundle ID and App signing
 4. Set server URL in "AppDelegate.swift"
+5. Run Application
+6. This should run application without any error

+---
+### How to use SDK in your project?

 Step 1.